-Pre-lease permits, issued individually by Region, set forth the specific details for each data-gathering activity, including the timing of activity, approved equipment and methods, and other information relevant to each specific permit.
+Pre-lease permits set forth the region- specific details for each data-gathering activity, including the timing of activity, approved equipment and methods, and other information relevant to each permit.

-Information required in the permit application for geophysical activities includes: vessel data, a description of the energy source and receiving array, total energy output, number of impulses per linear miles, towing depth, navigation system to be used, estimate of area to be surveyed, description of final processing, estimated completion date and a map, and a plat or chart showing latitude, longitude, block numbers, and total line miles or blocks proposed.
+Information required in the permit application for geophysical activities includes: vessel data, a description of the energy source and receiving array, total energy output, navigation system to be used, description of final processing, estimated completion date, and a map or chart showing latitude, longitude, block numbers, and total line miles or blocks proposed.

 With respect to geological activities, the following types of information are identified in the permit application: description of drilling methods or sampling, equipment to be used, estimated bore holes or sample locations, navigation system, method of sampling, description of analyzed or processed data, estimated completion date, and location information.

 After data have been collected by permittees, BOEM has the opportunity to purchase the data for the cost of reproduction.
 BOEM may also acquire data that have been collected for scientific research activities for which an approved permit or filing of notice is required.